 ✓ Our trips are fully risk-assessed

-Day 1: Arrival
+Day 1: Batting Cages

-Arrive in Tokyo and meet your guide at the airport before transferring to the city.
-After your trip briefing, take in the cityscape with an incredible view from atop the Tokyo Metropolitan Government Building.
+Step off the plane and meet your guide at the airport before transferring into the city.
+After your trip briefing, take in the cityscape as you witness the incredible view from the Tokyo Metropolitan Government Building.

-Day 2: Kesennuma’s history
+Day 2: Kesennuma’s History

-Day 3: Volunteer day
+Day 3: Volunteer Day

 Visit Seiryoin, a Soto Buddhist Temple with a 460-year history, which served as an evacuation site during the disaster.
-Take part in volunteer work such as setting up for the musical events which are regularly held here, cleaning the temple, or basic maintenance.
+Take part in volunteer work such as setting up for the musical events which are regularly held here, cleaning the temple or basic maintenance.

-Day 4: Swordfish & sushi
+Day 4: Swordfish & Sushi

-Wake early for a guided tour of the Kesennuma Port.
+Listen up as you embark on a guided tour of Kesennuma Port.
 Observe the auction and tuck into a breakfast of sashimi, whilst learning more about efforts to make the town’s fishing industry more sustainable and attempts to use tourism to stimulate the local economy.

-Day 5: Nuclear Power Plant
+Day 5: Fukushima

 Day 6: Culture in Tokyo

-Day 7: School visit
+Day 7: School Visit

 Day 8: Hakone

 Swap blue skies for pristine waters, as you hop on a luxury pirate ship and enjoy the stunning views across Lake Ashi.
 Today, you can also sample black eggs – a local delicacy coloured by the sulphuric spring waters they’re cooked in!

-Day 9: Island day
+Day 9: Island Day

-Day 10: Hiroshima’s past
+Day 10: Hiroshima’s Past

-Day 11: Shrines & temples
+Day 11: Shrines & Temples

-Walk through quaint side streets to the 1,200-year-old Kiyomizu Dera Temple, from where you’ll enjoy postcard-worthy views over Kyoto.
-Stroll around Higashiyama District, before experience Japanese culture first hand with a calligraphy lesson led by a Japanese master of calligraphy in her personal workshop.
+Walk through quaint side streets to the 1,200-year-old Kiyomizu Dera Temple.
+Here, you’ll enjoy postcard-worthy views over Kyoto.
+Stroll around Higashiyama District, before experiencing traditional Japanese culture first-hand with a calligraphy lesson led by a Japanese master of calligraphy in her personal workshop.

-Day 12: Mischievous monkeys
+Day 12: Mischievous Monkeys

 Day 13: Golden Pavilion

-Day 14: Home bound!
+Day 14: Home Time